Jānis Jaks

-Jānis Jaks (born 22 August 1995) is a Latvian professional ice hockey defenceman currently an unrestricted free agent.
-He most recently played for HC Sochi of the Kontinental Hockey League (KHL).
+Jānis Jaks (born 22 August 1995) is a Latvian professional ice hockey defenceman for HC Energie Karlovy Vary of the Czech Extraliga.

 Playing career

 Collegiate

-Jaks joined the Yellow Jackets for the 2016–17 campaign and quickly became a mainstay of their blue line, scoring five goals and six assists for 11 points as a freshman, including two game-winning goals.
+Jaks began playing for American International in the 2016–17 season and quickly established himself as a key defenceman, tallying five goals and six assists for a total of 11 points in his freshman year, with two of his goals being game-winners.

 Professional

 On 30 March 2020, Jaks was signed to a one-year contract with the Bakersfield Condors of the AHL for the 2020–21 season.
 With the commencement of the 2020–21 North American season delayed due to the COVID-19 pandemic, Jaks was signed to a try-out contract with Latvian-based KHL club, Dinamo Riga, on 23 August 2020.
 Jaks appeared in 17 contests with Dinamo, collecting 1 goal and 4 points before returning to the AHL and the Condors.
-In completing his first professional season, Jaks contributed with two goals and 6 points from the blueline with the Condors.
+In completing his first professional season, Jaks contributed two goals and 6 points from the blueline with the Condors.

-Jaks left North America as a free agent and signed a one-year contract to return to the KHL with Russian-based club HC Sochi on 19 July 2021.
+Jaks departed North America as a free agent and inked a one-year deal to rejoin the KHL, signing with the Russian club HC Sochi on July 19, 2021.

 International play

 Jaks played for Latvia's junior team at the 2013 and 2014 World Junior Championships.
 He played his first game at the senior international level in the 2014 World Championships for Latvia's national team against Russia's national team.

+He played for Latvia at the 2023 IIHF World Championship, contributing two goals and five assists, and helped the team secure its first-ever IIHF World Championship medal, a bronze.